← All Conditions

 Will I need a general anaesthetic?

 Yes.
 Keyhole rib resection is performed under general anaesthesia.
-A full pre-operative assessment is performed to ensure you are fit for anaesthesia and surgery.
-This is standard practice at London Bridge Hospital and Lister Hospital Chelsea.
+A full pre-operative assessment is performed to ensure you are fit for anaesthesia and surgery at London Bridge Hospital or Lister Hospital Chelsea.

 Do I need a GP referral to see Dr Okiror for this condition?